0910QiChen/MVCProjectCodeFirstNTier/README.md

 # MVCProjectCodeFirstNTier
 ### 1. EntityFramework 6 Code First Using MVC 5 with N-Tier Architecture
 ### 2. Three Layers:
-   - User Interface Layer
+   - Presentation Layer
-   - Business Logic Layer
+   - Application Layer
-   - Data Access Layer
+   - Data Layer
-### 3. Create an Entity Framework Data Model in every layer
+### 3. Create Models in every layer
-### 4. Create an DbContext in Data Access Layer
+### 4. Create an DbContext in Data Layer
-### 5. Create Services in Business Logic Layer
+### 5. Create Services in Applicaiton Layer
-### 6. Create Views and Controllers in User Interface Layer
+### 6. Create Views and Controllers in Presentaion Layer